 How different would America have been without the hurricane that disfigured the Caribbean island of St. Croix in late August 1772?
 Without it, Alexander Hamilton may never have emigrated from there to New York City and indelibly shaped this country’s history.

 Hamilton, 17, was a self-taught clerk for a business that traded goods between the French West Indies and America.
 Despite his lack of formal education, he wrote with precocious verve.
-In a letter to his father, James Hamilton, young Alexander called the hurricane “a total dissolution of nature” and described it as “sufficient to strike astonishment into angels.”
+In a letter to his father, James Hamilton, young Alexander called the hurricane that arrived on August 31 “a total dissolution of nature” and described it as “sufficient to strike astonishment into angels.”

 The letter was then published in the Royal Danish American Gazette.
 “O ye who revel in affluence see the afflictions of humanity and bestow your superfluity to ease them,” the letter pleaded and moved a group of island businessmen to bestow their blessing on Hamilton.
 They sent him to North America for a proper education—and a reversal of fortune worthy of a classic fable.